 In the event that Mr. Simon's employment terminates due to death he will be entitled to: (i) any base salary earned, but unpaid, for services rendered to the Company prior to the date of termination; (ii) two years' annual salary and two years' average annual bonus paid to Mr. Simon over the two immediately preceding fiscal years; (iii) all options and other stock awards previously granted, but unvested, shall become fully vested; and (iv) continued participation of his dependents in all of the Company's medical, dental and vision plans until the second anniversary of his termination.
-If Mr. Simon currently would be entitled to severance having a value of approximately \$20,475,000.
+If Mr. Simon's employment were to terminate due to his death, Mr. Simon currently would be entitled to severance having a value of approximately \$42,902,000.